Xin-Cheng-Wen/Xin-Cheng-Wen.github.io/index.md

 I am on the **2027** job market, actively seeking full-time roles on foundation / base-model teams working on **code LLMs** / **RL** — please feel free to reach out if our interests align.

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *xiamenwxc[at]foxmail.com*
+If you are interested in any aspect of me, I would love to chat and collaborate.
+Please email me at - *xiamenwxc[at]foxmail.com*